Geta/GoogleProductFeed/README.md

 ```

 Make sure dependency injection is setup for Web API.
 The quickest way to do this is install the package: Foundation.WebApi.

+## Feed Generation
+Populating the feed is handled through a scheduled job and the result is serialized and stored in the DDS.
+See job 'Google ProductFeed - Create feed' in admin mode.

+## Troubleshooting
+If your request to /googleproductfeed returns 404 with message 'No feed generated', make sure you run the job to populate the feed.